FanaHOVA/smol-podcaster/README.md

 `python smol_podcaster.py AUDIO_FILE_URL GUEST_NAME NUMBER_OF_SPEAKERS`

 The URL needs to be a direct download link, it can't be a GDrive.
-For files <100MB you can use tmpfiles.org, otherwise Dropbox.
+For files <100MB you can use [tmpfiles.org](https://tmpfiles.org/) (e.g. `https://tmpfiles.org/dl/4338258/audio.mp3`), otherwise Dropbox.
 For example:

 `python smol_podcaster.py "https://dl.dropboxusercontent.com/XXXX" "Tianqi" 3`